The Vision of The Left

 Ordinary working class people did not lead the stampede to Barack Obama, even before his disdain for them slipped out in unguarded moments.

-The agenda of the left is fine for the world they envision as existing today and the world they want to create tomorrow.
+The agenda of the left is fine for the world that they envision as existing today and the world they want to create tomorrow.

-That is a world not hemmed in on all sides by inherent constraints and the painful trade-offs these constraints imply.
+That is a world not hemmed in on all sides by inherent constraints and the painful trade-offs that these constraints imply.
 Theirs is a world where there are attractive, win-win “solutions” in place of those ugly trade-offs in the world that the rest of us live in.